 After you have removed all the pieces, press around the edges of the tape that is left to ensure that it has adhered to the glass well.
 Use a paper towel to wipe the exposed glass to remove any fingerprints.

 For the next step, the boys moved to the garage where I had set up a table.
 We explained how the etching cream would work and that we needed to be very careful using it.
 It’s relatively safe, but it is an acid.

 We put the taped off glass on a paper towel.
 Don’t forget to have the boys write their names on one of the blue squares.

 The boys then applied the etching cream to the glass with a paint brush.
 Use a fairly thick coat of cream.
 In this picture, the Webelos probably should have used a bit more.

-When the boys came back, they took all the tape off.
+After the glass was rinsed, they took all the tape off.
 They were so surprised to see what the glass looked like.
 I told them they could pick out any color paper they wanted (from my scrapbook stash) to put behind the glass, but most of them just wanted to use the black backing that came with the frame.
 We put the etched part of the glass facing inward on the frame so the side facing out was smooth.

 Here are two of our final chess boards!